 This is the first thing your professor sees.
 Your paper must include a catchy introduction, a comprehensive body, and a brief conclusion.
 Make sure all these parts are used and followed by transition sentences.

 Also, you need to check the proper order of arguments in the paper.
 The one-paragraph may be dedicated to the one statement.
 Otherwise, your text will be hard to read.

 It’s better to avoid using too many long sentences.
 As a result, the best choice is to use short and long phrases interchangeably and add more short sentences.

 The same is fair for long and unpopular words.
 Don’t overload your readers with definitions and explanations.
 Try to use relevant and easy-to-understand synonyms.

 3. Track Repeated Ideas

 When you are writing, proofreading and editing essays, it is very easy to forget something or repeat the same idea.
 Thanks to the revision, you can avoid this widespread mistake.
 So start reading your paper and highlight the exact phrases.

 Also, you should delete tautologies.
 This is your enemy on the way to a high-quality academic paper.
 Usually, professors decrease points because of such a silly mistake.

 In general, editing essays is a real art that takes much time and effort.
 Sometimes a student writes a paper in an hour, but he or she edits it for several days.
 Just accept this fact and try to improve your skills.

 Also, it is great to have someone who can help you with your revisions.
-If you require a professional assistant, you can use our services.
+If you require a professional assistant, you can use our essay editing services.
 Our experienced authors cope with all types of editing and proofreading for students of all grades.